How to Respond to a Rejection Email

-Receiving a rejection is disappointing and can be emotionally draining.
+Receiving a rejection email is disappointing and can be emotionally draining.
 It’s understandable if you are tempted to delete the email and forget you ever interviewed for that position.
 However, we advise you to resist that temptation and respond to the email instead.
-Though it’s not necessary to reply to a rejection email, doing so will allow you to demonstrate your professionalism and get valuable feedback on your interview and application.
+Though it’s not necessary to reply to a rejection email, doing so will allow you to demonstrate your professionalism.
+And you will get valuable feedback on your interview and application.
 Additionally, it might even lead you to be hired at the company you interviewed with in the future.
 With that in mind, here is how you can write a strong response to a rejection email.

 Take a breath